 Should parents find it necessary to schedule medical/dental appointments during class hours, please notify the school by note.
-Students will be released by the teacher when parents pick them up in the classroom.
-Parents must sign out the student on the form posted outside the classroom.
+Students will be released by the teacher when Mrs. Joy notifies that the parent has arrived.

 ARTWORK

 At various times throughout the school year, your child's artwork may be submitted to art shows or exhibits for display and/or judging.
 An Authorization Form is included in the back of the Parent Handbook and on the school website.
 In order for your child's work to be submitted, please complete the form, sign, and return it to the school office.